Anil-matcha/KSP-IPH-2019-table30/Results.md

 We ran the model over a live webcam and the model was able to work at a speed of 5 - 10 Frames Per Second(FPS).

-# Choice of Technology:
+# Choice of Technology
-* Tensorflow, Keras
+*Tensorflow, Keras
-* Google colab
+*Google colab
-* Open source India face dataset
+*Open source India face dataset
-* Facenet, MTCNN
+*Facenet, MTCNN